Killing of Ashli Babbitt: Wrongful death lawsuit

 On April 16, 2021, after family attorney Terry Roberts opened a GiveSendGo Crowdfunding campaign, Ashli's husband, Aaron Babbitt, petitioned the San Diego County Superior Court for probate of Ashli's will, intending to file a wrongful death lawsuit.
 Later, in February 2022, Roberts and the Maryland law firm, Roberts and Wood, whom were the initial recipients of $462,000 crowdfunding donations, withdrew from the case.

 While the Federal Tort Claims Act has a two-year statute of limitations to file a claim with a government agency, Roberts claimed that the window to file a wrongful death lawsuit had not yet closed.
-He stated that the tolling of the statute of limitations could determined instead by the deadlines set by state courts or due to court-imposed COVID restrictions.
+He stated that the tolling of the statute of limitations could be determined instead by the deadlines set by state courts or due to court-imposed COVID restrictions.

 On January 5, 2024, Judicial Watch filed a wrongful death lawsuit in the United States District Court for the Southern District of California on behalf of Babbitt's husband, Aaron Babbitt, and her estate, seeking $30 million in damages from the federal government in the ad damnum.
 As the plaintiff had filed an initial administrative claim with the United States Capitol Police on April 30, 2021, or 114 days after the killing, the timing of filing met the statute of limitations of the FTCA.

 Later, in June 2024, the case would be transferred to the United States District Court for the District of Columbia.
 After initially being assigned to Judge Jia M. Cobb, the case was transferred to Judge Ana C. Reyes, a Biden appointee.

 In March 2025, during his second presidency, Trump told Newsmax's Greg Kelly that he would "look into" whether the government should reach a settlement with Babbitt's family, claiming that Babbitt "was innocently standing there — they even say, trying to sort of hold back the crowd".
 Trump further stated that Babbitt's killing was "unthinkable" and "a disgrace".

 On May 2, 2025, to settle a dispute with attorney Terry Roberts over payment for his work on the file, a court hearing was held confirming that a proposed settlement in principle had been reached.
 The details of the settlement were not made available, but a lawyer representing Babbitt's estate expected the formal settlement agreement to be signed within three weeks.
 On May 19, 2025, The Washington Post reported that the agreement in principle involved a settlement payment of $4.975 million, with about a third of that going to attorneys.
+U.S. Capitol Police Chief J. Thomas Manger sent a statement condemning the decision to settle the lawsuit.